 While you have little control over when these events occur, there are steps you can take to protect your personal information and minimize the impact of breaches when they do happen.

-Latest on the Equifax breach
+Latest on Hy-Vee breach

-Last week, the Federal Trade Commission announced that roughly half the U.S. population will receive benefits under a settlement the FTC and others reached with Equifax.
+In July, the Federal Trade Commission announced that roughly half the U.S. population will receive benefits under a settlement the FTC and others reached with Equifax.

 The credit reporting company agreed to spend up to $425 million to help those impacted by the 2017 data breach that exposed the Social Security numbers and other sensitive information of 147 million people.